CSC 236: Data Structures Website, Berea College

 - Possible quiz or peer instruction question

-- In Runestone change courses to BC_cppds2_F25.
-We have a reading out of this book for Friday.
+- In Runestone change courses to bc_cppds_s26.
+We have a reading out of this book for Monday.

 - Demo of debugging in Visual Studio